oyongjoo/nrc7292-analysis/_site/code_analysis/source_analysis/tx_path_detailed.md

 4. **WIM Protocol**: Efficient firmware communication
 5. **CSPI Interface**: SPI-based high-speed data transmission
 6. **Comprehensive Error Handling**: Stability assurance at each stage
+7. **iperf Optimization**: Batch processing and AMPDU support for high-performance data transmission

 This architecture effectively supports the characteristics of IEEE 802.11ah HaLow - low power and long-range communication - while providing stable performance across various network topologies.
+Particularly, it is designed to efficiently handle both TCP and UDP in performance measurement tools like iperf.